stylify/web/content/docs/get-started/index.md

 ```

 ## More Configuration
-Checkout the [compiler](/docs/stylify/compiler) for more configuration options.
+Check out the [compiler](/docs/stylify/compiler) for more configuration options.

 ## Stylify CSS Packages
 Stylify ships with multiple packages.
 All of them can be installed using NPM or YARN.
 Stylify CSS and Profiler can also be used directly through CDN: